blacksenator/fritzsoap/README.md

 So you just need to know what **action** you need and in what **service** it is provided.
 Than you know which **class** you need to instantiate and how the function is namened - that is the difficult part!

 **Would you like to get the current list of callers?**
-In this particular case the required action is provided by the x_voip service.
+In this particular case the required action `GetCallList` is provided by the `x_contact` service.
 So therefore the coding is like:

 ```PHP
 $fritzbox = new x_contact($url, $user, $password);